 Most of my life I worked on my art as family and my career allowed.
-Now that I am retired from a rewarding career in IT I am blessed to be able to work on my art, and now also my writing, for three or so hours every day.
+Now that I am retired from a rewarding career in IT I am blessed to be able to work on my art, and now also my writing.

 I also enjoy gardening.
 I have a large garden with raised beds that’s fenced from the deer.
-The ducks and chicken each have their own houses in the garden.
+The ducks have their own house in the garden.
 I’ve grown roses in most of the garden for several years now.
 A few years ago we had a large arbor installed and two rambling kiwi vines grow over it creating a shady oasis.
 With that addition, the garden became a destination for conversation and relaxation, and not just a place to work.